tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230901 .htaccess1 with more protection for admin.
 - Updated: 230901 wp-ontent folder all wp-content alternatives updated.
 - Updated: 230901  BBQ custom codes with a "light" version.
 - Updated: 230901 Perrish press 8 g firewall, works well with my htaccess1 and htaccess:) with no interference to speed!